ungoldman/gh-release/README.md

   repo: 'gh-release',
   owner: 'ngoldman'
 }

+// options can also be just an empty object options = {}

+// auth is required
-var auth = {
+// it can either be a username & password... var auth = {
   username: 'ngoldman',
   password: 'XXXXXXXX'
+}
+// or an API token
+var auth = {
+  token: 'XXXXXXXX'
 }

 ghRelease(options, auth, function (err, result) {